4k4xs4pH1r3/offensive-security/SuperCluster/supercluster.md

 4. You can use the cluster for distributed scanning by setting up multiple instances of Metasploit and assigning each instance to scan a different range of IP addresses.
 You can also use the cluster for load balancing by distributing the load across multiple instances of Metasploit.

-It is important to note that running Metasploit on a small cluster with Kali Linux is not recommended for production use and should only be used for testing and educational purposes.
+It is important to note that running Metasploit on a small cluster with Linux is not recommended for production use and should only be used for testing and educational purposes.
 Additionally, you should always use Metasploit with caution and only on systems that you have permission to test.

 To use the cluster for distributed scanning, you can set up multiple instances of Metasploit and assign each instance to scan a different range of IP addresses.
 Here are the steps: